MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 ## Connect your data in the chat playground

-Bow you'll add some data for a fictional travel agent company named *Margie's Travel*.
+Now you'll add some data for a fictional travel agent company named *Margie's Travel*.
 Then you'll see how the Azure openAI model responds when using the brochures from Margie's Travel as grounding data.

 1. In a new browser tab, download an archive of brochure data from `https://aka.ms/own-data-brochures`.
 Extract the brochures to a folder on your PC.
 1. In Azure OpenAI Studio, in the **Chat** playground, in the **Assistant setup** section, select **Add your data**.